sparshmishraa/Adidas_US_Sales_Analysis/README.md

 2. Also it will be better if we further classify products on the basis of gender and the type of product- for that i will create a product and gender column and extract the relevant data from the product column.

-# DATA ANALYSIS

-1. I created a column chart to check month wise sales.

-2. Then I created a pie chart to see the share of regions in total sales.

-3. Another pie chart showing total sales gender wise.

-4. Then I created a combo chart showing sales of each retailer with average profit margin.

-5. After that I created an area chart to show sales of each year by product.

-6. Bar chart is created to show the average price per unit by state.

-7. Correlation between price and sales.
-For better representation I created a scatter plot to check if there is any correlation between them.

 # INSIGHTS

 1. New York state has the highest share in sales at 7.137% or $64,229,039 followed by Florida at 6.588% or $59,283,714.